BRIEF HISTORICAL OVERVIEW:

 • Persistence of the fontanelle.

-• Upper or lower prognathism, crossbite.
+• Overbite or underbite, crossbite.

 • Entropion or ectropion.